thycotic-ps/secretserver/ExampleRestScripts/manage group membership with checkout hooks/readme.md

 # Group modification via checkout hook
 These scripts can be used in checkout hooks or event pipeline to modify user group memberships

+NOTE: The associated secret must be used with this process.

 ## Usage
 Add these scritps to the check-in check-out processes.